 Getting to Rome by train

 How do you get to Rome by train?
 Direct trains to the Italian capital run from many well-connected stations within Italy, as well as many key international hubs.
 If you're already exploring Italy's northern areas, you'll easily find daily direct trains running from the main cities to the capital.
-For example, you can get from Bologna to Rome in under three hours on Frecciarossa or Italo high-speed trains.
-Similarly, if you're visiting the stunning city of Florence, you'll have no problem catching direct Le Frecce or Italo trains from Florence to Rome, or even Milan to Rome.
+For example, you can get from Bologna to Rome in under three hours on Frecciarossa high-speed trains.
+Similarly, if you're visiting the stunning city of Florence, you'll have no problem catching direct Le Frecce trains from Florence to Rome, or even Milan to Rome.
 Travelling on Frecciarossa trains, you can enjoy extra comfort and high-quality onboard services, including large and comfortable leather armchairs with power sockets, free WiFi, a welcome service with complimentary drinks and snacks in all classes except for Standard Class.
 Moreover, if you buy a Frecciarossa Executive ticket, you'll get free access to FrecciaLounge and FrecciaClub lounges at Milan Central station and Firenze Santa Maria Novella, where you can enjoy free WiFi and newspapers, as well as a complimentary drink or snack while waiting for your train to Rome.
 Have a peek at our special offers and deals on cheap train tickets in Italy for some great savings.

 Day 1 – Epic views and secret keyholes

 Rome is bursting full of incredible things to see and do, so make your first day all about taking in the big picture without overloading yourself.
 Take some time to get settled into your accommodation, and then get yourself a map of the city centre.
 With historical wonders on every corner, Rome is best explored by foot so that a good map will be your greatest ally.
 How about some epic views of the city to get you started?